 If you need to supply a phone number for folks staying back home, the Camp du Nord office does have a phone.
-Should an emergency arise at home, the caller should contact the Camp du Nord Administrative Office at 612-465-0550, directly call the camp at 218-365-0365 between the hours of 8:30 am - 5:30 pm or call the emergency on-call numbers: 218-365-7648 or 218-365-7686 or 218-365-2796
+Should an emergency arise at home, the caller should contact the Camp du Nord Twin Cities Administrative Office at 612-465-0550 or call camp directly at 218-365-0365.
+If they are unable to reach anyone, they can try the staff residences at 218-365-3631, 218-365-7686, or 218-365-2796.

-Cell Phones/Smart Phones
+Cell Phones

 It is our intention to create a place where families can unplug and be removed from the technology elements of our daily lives, allowing for a simple, peaceful and quiet family vacation in the woods.
 A huge part of what makes du Nord such a special place for families is the absence of these things.
-Out of respect for others, please keep your screens in your cabins.
+Out of respect for others, please keep your cell phones and screens in your cabins.
 Thank you!